Special Educational Needs and Disabilities (SEND)

 We believe that inclusion is essential in ensuring the equality of opportunity for all learners whatever their age, gender, sexual orientation, ethnicity, disability, attainment and background.
 This demonstrates our commitment to valuing the diversity of the school community.

-At Cotham Gardens Primary School, a few children with complex needs may have an Education, Health and Care Plan (this replaces statement of special educational needs).
+At Cotham Gardens Primary School, a few children with complex needs may have an Education, Health and Care Plan.

 Other children may experience learning, communication, social, emotional, mental health or sensory and/or physical difficulties at any time in their school life.
 We aim to identify children’s difficulties at an early stage and work with you and your child.
 We do this through ‘School Support’.